We extend warm greetings to those who are new to the Guild, and gratitude

 discusses Sir John's

-Participants in the program included
+Participants in the proceedings included

 DAME JANET SUZMAN, who serves as a member of the